The future of data is private

 The path to the future

 Sometimes the dream feels too big and the counter-incentives to disrupting the status-quo seem too powerful.
-But there is a clear path to a future of data control and we as a society are firmly marching down it.
+But there is a clear path to a future of data privacy and we as a society are steadfastly marching down it.

 Already there is a shift in the process of building applications towards building data protection and privacy by design.
 Security is being introduced earlier in the process.